AanZee/conventions/styling/CSS.md

 ### Local variables should start with the name of the block and end with a property

 - Local variables are written directly above the block rule in the same file.
 - Local variables may only be used in the block it is created for.
-Local variables written above the block rule are technically not local in Sass or Less and can be used everywhere.
+Local variables written above the block rule are technically not local in SCSS or Less and can be used everywhere.
 You should never do this.
 - Local variables should function as 'settings' for a block.
 - For local variables, combine name of the block and, in some cases, the element with the property.
 Only use hyphens as delimiters.
 Do not use the BEM notation for variables.
 - Make as few settings as possible, and try to use block settings for elements.
 For example border colors are not always set on a block but on different elements within a block.
 If the border color should be the same for all these elements, create only one block variable.
 - Use local variables mostly for colors.
 - Use global functional colors, not descriptive colors, to set local variables.
-- Within Sass, local variables are set as default variables with '!default'.
+- Within SCSS, local variables are set as default variables with '!default'.

-Example written for Sass:
+Example written for SCSS:

 **Right:**
 ```SCSS